pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       exception.

       The --includeclassorigin, --includeclassqualifiers, and --propertylist
-      options determine what parts of the class definition are tetrieved.
+      options determine what parts of the class definition are retrieved.

-      Results are formatted as defined by the output format global option.
+      Results are formatted as defined by the output format general option.

     Options:
       -l, --localonly                 Show only local properties of the class.
       --no-qualifiers                 If set, request server to not include qualifiers in the returned class(s).
 The
-                                      default behavior is to request include
-                                      qualifiers in the returned class(s).
+                                      default behavior is to request qualifiers in returned class(s).
-      -c, --includeclassorigin        Include classorigin in the result.
+      -c, --includeclassorigin        Request that server include classorigin in the result.On some WBEM operations, server
+                                      may ignore this option.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
 If option not specified a Null property list is created and the server returns all
                                       properties.
 Multiple properties may be
-                                      defined with either a comma separated list defining the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
+                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      -p pn1 -p pn22 or -p pn1,pn2).
 If defined as empty string the server should return no properties.
       -n, --namespace <name>          Namespace to use for this operation.
 If